SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 The "Waterfall" development model has testing done separately from programming at a later time.
 But Agile was created to combat waterfall and requires that testing and writing tests be done in tandem with programming.

 **Note:** To be clear, this is not an argument in support of TDD or TFD.
-While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_ as per TDD), before they check them in for code review.
+While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_, as per TDD), before they check them in for code review.
 {: .notice--info}

 ## Why exactly Agile requires the programmer writes the tests